raoul2000/yii2-workflow/guide/migrating.md

 # Migrating From *SimpleWorkflow* 1.x

 If you have been using the [previous version of *SimpleWorkflow*](http://s172418307.onlinehome.fr/project/sandbox/www/index.php?r=simpleWorkflow/page&view=home) together with Yii 1.x and now want to migrate to Yii2, this chapter is for you.
-We will see what are the main differences between the previous version of *SimpleWorkflow* (v1.x) and this one (v2.x).
+We will focus on the main differences between the previous version of *SimpleWorkflow* (v1.x) and this one (v2.x).

 Main improvements in v2.x aimed to clearly separate the workflow definition in terms of status and transition, from the business logic that implements the way a model is going to behave inside a workflow.
 By doing so, the same workflow can be easily used by models of different types, each one having its own behavior.

+Another goal was to provide maximum flexibility in the way the developer is going to setup its app architecture.
+For instance the workflow definition can be embeded in any PHP class that implements the appropriate interface (`raoul2000\workflow\base\IWorkflowDefinitionProvider`).
+Moreover almost all classes can be overloaded and new ones created to implements specific needs not covered by the current version.

 ## Principles

-Not that much to say here, as there is no change in the way the *SimpleWorkflowBehavior* detects status changes.
-On one side an
+Not that much to say here, as there is no change in the way the *SimpleWorkflowBehavior* detects status changes :

-Active Record attribute which can be viewed as the future status.
-On the other side, the actual status managed internally by the behavior.
+- On one side an Active Record attribute which can be viewed as the future status.
+- On the other side, the actual status managed internally by the behavior.

+A transition is a link between the *current* and the *future* status.

 ## Definition
+The workflow definition required by the `WorkflowPhpSource` component differs from previous version :

 - key `initial` is replaced by `initialStatusId`
 - key `node` is replaced by `status`